 Education Intern in Outside In

-Outside In is a hands-on discovery center designed for children with hundreds of natural artifacts as well as live animals.
+Outside In is a hands-on children's discovery center featuring hundreds of natural artifacts as well as live animals.
 Interns work side by side with volunteers and a staff manager to help children explore dozens of natural objects and learn through hands-on activities.
-Interns learn to guide visitor interactions with a variety of live animals (snakes, rabbits, turtles, guinea pigs and insects).
-Interns master informal science education, hands-on educational techniques, and get an introduction to the work of the Education Department and the range of programs it offers.
+Interns learn to guide visitor interactions with a variety of live animals (snakes, rabbits, turtles, guinea pigs, and insects).
+Interns master informal science education and hands-on educational techniques.
+They are also introduced to the work of the Education Department and the range of programs it offers.

 Education Intern for Public Programs

-Public programming interns work with the Public Programs Manager to develop and implement natural science based activities for museum visitors held on weekends and holiday periods throughout the year.
-Interns create and develop public friendly science activities including the preparation of lesson plans and background information used to train staff to use programs.
-Working with the Public Programs Manager, interns also assist in basic preparation for programs - gathering supplies, setting up activity stations, and training other staff on the activities.
+Public programming interns work with the Public Programs Manager to develop and implement natural science activities for museum visitors who attend special weekends and holiday programs throughout the year.
+Interns create and develop public-friendly science activities and help prepare lesson plans and background information used to train staff.
+Working with the Public Programs Manager, interns also assist in basic preparation for programs by gathering supplies, setting up activity stations, and training other staff on the activities.
 Interns enjoy the fruits of their planning and preparation work by assisting with special events such as Paleopalooza, Earth Day, Bug Fest, and more.

 Education Intern for School Programs

 School program interns train to teach all non-animal lessons that the Academy offers to visiting school groups.
 Ideally, interns would be working toward a degree in science, education, or a related field.
-Past experience working with the general public, formal or informal teaching and curriculum development experience preferred.
+Past experience working with the general public, formal or informal teaching experience, and curriculum-development experience preferred.

-In addition, interns work with the Education Manager to develop and implement pre and post visit materials for school groups visiting the museum.
-The activities are designed to enhance the schools' visit and engage the students while visiting the Academy's exhibit halls.
+In addition, interns work with the Education Manager to develop and implement pre- and post-visit materials for school groups visiting the museum.
+The activities are designed to enhance school groups' visits and engage the students as they visit the Academy's exhibit halls.